BDX-town/Akkoma/docs/docs/configuration/mrf.md

 Once `SimplePolicy` is enabled, you can configure various groups in the `:mrf_simple` config object.
 These groups are:

 * `reject`: Servers in this group will have their messages rejected.
-Also outbound messages will not be sent to these servers.
+Also, outbound messages will not be sent to these servers.
 * `accept`: If not empty, only messages from these instances will be accepted (whitelist federation).
 * `media_nsfw`: Servers in this group will have the #nsfw tag and sensitive setting injected into incoming messages which contain media.
 * `media_removal`: Servers in this group will have media stripped from incoming messages.